El-oan/personal_website/README.md

 ## Tools & Credits

 - Built and iterated with the help of Claude and ChatGPT models.
-- Visual assets (favicon, logo) designed with Adobe Illustrator.
+- Visual assets designed with Adobe Illustrator.
 - Hosted on GitHub Pages.